harsh183/sail21-whacky-web-bots/slides.md

 * In my freshman year I approached this problem another way by using `JavaScript` to run a custom script after the search form was filled out.

 * This is only possible with a language called JavaScript that runs directly on the Browser.
-This is beyond the scope of this 2 hour class to cover another language but worth learning.
+This is beyond the scope of this 2 hour class to cover another language but worth learning in the area of web automation.

 ---